Notes on starting Python development with Windows.

 Use either Django or Pyramid for larger Websites.
 Django provides a set of custom tools and libraries that closely integrate together.
 Pyramid offers a modular framework for integrating third-party Python libraries together when developing custom Web applications.

 Python Web frameworks follow the WSGI standard, which provides consistent interfaces between individual components, and between the components and the host Web server.
 Any server that supports WSGI can host your Python applications.
-Cloud services such as Heroku and Google App Engine also provide hosting for Python Web applications.
+Cloud services such as Google App Engine, Heroku, Python Anywhere and Red Hat OpenShift provide low-maintenance hosting for Python Web applications.